October 12th, 2018

 I hiked fast and light all day but there was a lot of climbing.
 The trail went up for over 7500′ and down 8000′.
 I felt pretty tired walking the last stretch on the road into town.
 But I think I set a new record doing 31 miles by 4 pm!
 (Aside from the time that I woke up at 0330 to walk 2 hours in the dark on Hat Creek Rim.)

 At the town center, I bought a coke and some chips.
 After a short break, I began walking the mile to Hiker Heaven.
-Jeff and Donna Saufley have been hosting PCT hikers for over 20 years.
-Their property is a well-oiled machine for housing us.
-They have a trailer where about 10 people can stay.
-But in the spring, when the northbound herd is coming through, hikers just camp out in the yard.
-They have had as many as 80 hikers at one time!
+Jeff and Donna Saufley had been hosting PCT hikers for over 20 years.
+Their property was a well-oiled machine for housing us.
+They had a trailer where about 10 hikers could stay.
+In the spring, when the northbound herd was coming through, hikers had to camp out in the yard.
+They once had as many as 80 hikers at one time!

 At the house, Donna jumped right into showing us the layout and gathering our laundry.
-She and her magical helpers wash and dry your clothes for you!
+She and her magical helpers washed and dried our clothes for us!
 Amazing!
 The garage was filled with a series of boxes, all labeled and organized into categories: women’s tops, men’s pant, etc. Being an organization geek myself, I was immensely impressed by the efficiency of this operation.
 If hosting dirty thru-hikers were a profession, Hiker Heaven would be the example to follow.
 We picked out loaner clothes and sifted through some of the other boxes.
 I found some vitamins, which I was running low on.
 Kuba found a nice long handled titanium spoon.

 Donna and me

 Most treasured, I got my box with new shoes!
-I had started on my last pair at Tahoe and the Sierra had been rough on them.
-They lasted almost 700 miles but it was definitely time to change them out.
+I’d started on my last pair at Tahoe and the Sierra had been rough on them.
+They lasted almost 700 miles but it was definitely time to change them.
 There is nothing quite like the feel of wearing new shoes.

-After showering, Stellar and I walked back to town to have pizza at Big Mouths.
-Salty was there and we shared a few pitchers of beer.
+After showering, I walked back to town to have pizza at Big Mouths.
+Salty was there and we shared a pitcher of beer.
 I got a 14″ pizza and proceeded to eat all but 2 slices.
 Not a bad effort.
 The remaining 2 would make a good starter breakfast.
 I could honestly say that this was the best pizza that I had on trail and some of the best ever, overall.
 I really liked the crust.
-Then again, being hungry all the time, my tastebuds may be a bit skewed.
+Then again, being hungry all the time, my tastebuds may have been a bit skewed.

 It was dark as we were heading back to Hiker Heaven but we were tired of walking (I was now at 33 miles for the day), so we stuck out our thumbs as a truck passed.
 Amazingly he stopped and we jumped in the back.
 What a nice break.
 At the trailer, we found 2 more hikers: The King and Alpine Pat.
 So that made a total of 8 of us staying that night.
 There had been none the night before.
 But there was plenty of room for all.